 How wonderful to have a flower tattoo.
-Floral tattoo designs are meaningful yet vintage and easy to combine with many other jewelry.
+Floral tattoo designs are meaningful yet vintage and easy to combine with many other pieces of jewelry.
 For women, you can pair it with vines, fairies, butterflies, hummingbirds, ladybugs, or anything you want to better represent yourself.
-For men, to make your floral tattoo design look masculine and suit you best, you can add skulls, daggers or swords, dragons, crosses, or make your own floral tattoo in tribal style.
+For men, to make your floral tattoo design look masculine and suit you best, you can add skulls, daggers or swords, dragons cross, or make your own floral tattoo in tribal style.
 Excited now?

 Getting a flower tattoo doesn’t just mean having a cute tattoo, it’s about looking beautiful, showing off your feminine side, etc. It is much deeper than that.
 In different beliefs or cultures, flowers also symbolize many different meanings.
 And flowers can be very important symbols for that certain culture or belief.